Tuition & fees are subject to change.

 Costs for independent travel (on weekends, during break) vary widely depending on choices of destination and accommodation, and frequency of travel.
 Make sure to take this into account.

-You will be covered by the UMass International Travel Insurance, which covers emergency and urgent care coverage and some travel services to UMass students participating in university sponsored and approved international study abroad programs.
-You will have to pay up front at the time of treatment for any medical services you receive and submit receipts to the UMass insurance for reimbursement.
+If you are applying for a Tier 4 visa, you are eligible for full health insurance coverage while in the UK under the National Health Service of Britain (surcharge paid along with visa application GB£150 for the year and GB£75 for a semester).
+In general, specialist care for pre-existing conditions may not be covered.
+If you enter the UK on a Short-term Study Visa you are not covered by the British National Health plan.
+In all instances, you are covered by the UMass International Travel Insurance, which covers emergency and urgent care coverage and some travel services to UMass students participating in university sponsored and approved international study abroad programs.
+If you are not covered by the British NHS, you will have to pay up front at the time of treatment for any medical services you receive and submit receipts to the UMass insurance for reimbursement.